 Pennsylvania will also consider an out of state DUI conviction as a first offense if the prior conviction is more than 10 years old.
 The Commonwealth will treat any out of state DUI conviction the same regardless of your Blood Alcohol Content (BAC) level but additional criminal charges (vehicular homicide, substantial property damage, substantial physical injuries to another driver) may cause a suspension.
 The DLC not only recognizes DUIs but any felony type offense or other crime (manslaughter, negligent homicide) committed while operating a motor vehicle while in that state.
 Pennsylvania, however, like, Maryland and New York, doesn’t assess traffic points for minor moving violations (speeding, stop signs) outside of the Commonwealth.
 The following states aren’t members of the DLC:

-For more information on drunk driving charges and defenses, I encourage you to read the second of my book—5 Ways to Fight & Win Your Pennsylvania DUI Case.
+For more information on drunk driving charges and defenses, I encourage you to read my book—5 Ways to Fight & Win Your Pennsylvania DUI Case.
+No other law firm is going to give you a resource like this book for FREE.
+Other lawyers just talk, we tell you exactly how we defend cases through our own written words!
+Get this book and start yourself on the road to success in your case.